andrewcannan/L-C-Photography/README.md

 <br><br>
 ## Accessibility
 The [WAVE WebAIM web accessibility evaluation tool](https://wave.webaim.org/) was used to check the site conforms with high accessibility standards.
 <br><br>
+## Performance
+Lighthouse within google developer tools was used to check the overall performance of the site.

+<br><br>
 # Deployment